Alibijaban

 Alibijaban, also spelled Alibihaban, is an island barangay located in the Ragay Gulf off the southeastern coast of Bondoc Peninsula on the Philippine island of Luzon.
 With a recorded population of 1,738 inhabitants in 2020, Alibijaban is the least populous of the seven barangays that compose the municipality of San Andres, in Quezon province and is the only one not on the mainland.
+It was previously part of the municipality of San Narciso until 1959.

 The island is known for its pristine mangrove forest and coral reefs.
 It is also visited for its white sandy beaches and rich bird life.
-It is protected under the National Integrated Protected Areas System as a protected landscape and seascape called the Alibijaban Protected Landscape and Seascape which covers an area of 1,056 hectares.
+It is protected under the National Integrated Protected Areas System as a protected landscape and seascape called the Alibijaban Protected Landscape and Seascape which covers an area of 1056 ha.
 Until 2025, it was classified as a wilderness area.
 225 ha of waters surrounding it have also been declared a marine protected area known as the Alibijaban Fish Sanctuary.

 Description

 Alibihaban is located in the southwestern end of Ragay Gulf approximately 3.6 km from the mainland of Bondoc Peninsula.
 It is roughly 4.6 km from north to south, and 1.3 km from east to west at its widest point.
 It is a low-lying island surrounded by a fringing reef which is interspersed with seagrass beds near the shore.
 The island's central and northern interior are dominated by mangrove wilderness, with most of the population concentrated on two sitios on the island's western and southwestern coast facing San Andres and Bondoc Peninsula.
 Its coastal formations include sandy beaches and rocky shores, particularly in its northeastern side.

 The island is accessible via motorized banca from the port of San Andres.
 It is 330 km southeast of Manila via the Pan-Philippine Highway and Bondoc Peninsula Road.